bagisto/bagisto-docs/create_models.md

 ## Contracts

 Laravel's Contracts are a set of interfaces that define the core services provided by the framework.
-For example, a Illuminate\Contracts\Queue\Queue contract defines the methods needed for queueing jobs, while the Illuminate\Contracts\Mail\Mailer contract defines the methods needed for sending e-mail.
+For example, an Illuminate\Contracts\Queue\Queue contract defines the methods needed for queueing jobs, while the Illuminate\Contracts\Mail\Mailer contract defines the methods needed for sending an e-mail.

 Each contract has a corresponding implementation provided by the framework.
 For example, Laravel provides a queue implementation with a variety of drivers, and a mailer implementation that is powered by SwiftMailer.